hectormatos2011/iOSContextualMenu/README.md

 ## Installation

-iOSLongPressContextualMenu is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+iOSContextualMenu is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-    pod "iOSLongPressContextualMenu"
+    pod "iOSContextualMenu"

 ## Getting Started
 To run the example project; clone the repo, and run `pod install` from the Example directory first.
 A full blown example is included there.
 If you don't want to do that, then read ahead!

 ##Overview
-The iOSLongPressContextualMenu uses a similar dataSource/delegate paradigm like UITableView, UICollectionView, UIPickerView, etc.
+The iOSContextualMenu uses a similar dataSource/delegate paradigm like UITableView, UICollectionView, UIPickerView, etc.

 To implement in your code, follow these steps (This code in these steps is for putting a contextual menu in every cell of a UICollectionView.
 In this example, I'm adding the contextual menu code inside of my own UICollectionViewCell subclass.
 Feel free to add a contextual menu to any UIView or a subclass of UIView if this isn't what you want.
 The following example will also work for UITableView and it's UITableViewCell subclasses.):